tsh3lley/YoAlert/README.md

 # YoAlert
-Send alerts to phones and (eventually) with the press of an Amazon Go Button
+Send alerts to phones and authorities with the press of an Amazon Go Button Eventually want to make this possible without the need for the Benson hack

 Based on the work of Ted Benson https://medium.com/@edwardbenson/how-i-hacked-amazon-s-5-wifi-button-to-track-baby-data-794214b0bdd8#.nt2r412ex